 Death has been called “the great equalizer” because every living being dies eventually.
 No amount of money, fame or anything else can change that.
 Death is inevitable and is a natural part of life.
 We can't change that.

 What we can do is decide how we look at this event.
-We can fight it, see it as a reward, or accept it peacefully as the natural order of things.
+We can fight it, see it as a reward, or accept it peacefully as the natural order.
 One way to accept death peacefully is to know that you have lived fully.

 You can smile back at death when he comes to call because you know you have nothing to fear.
 So, how do you live a good life?

-Live your life in a way that you feel no regrets and when death smiles at you, you can smile back, knowing you have lived a good life that has made a difference.
+Live your life without regret, and when death smiles at you, you can smile back, knowing you have lived a good life that has made a difference.

 Lesson #2: Dealing with Adversity

 Just as death is inevitable, so is adversity.
-We can not grow without the lessons that dealing with the unpleasant teach us.
-Have you noticed that every time you struggle with a situation and fight it, it seems to keep returning in a slightly different form?
+We can not grow without the lessons that dealing with the unpleasant teaches us.
+Have you noticed that every time you struggle with and fight a situation, it seems to return in a slightly different form?

 Here we can take lessons from nature.
 Think about the birds.
 They don't fear falling.
 A bird will spread its wings as soon as it is strong enough and soar.
-If it lands on the ground, it finds a way to continue strengthening its wings so it can try again.
+If it lands on the ground, it finds a way to continue strengthening its wings to try again.

 The eagle that doesn't find food today will continue searching, knowing that food will be there eventually.
 It doesn't give up.
 It has faith.

-If a tree finds its growth blocked by concrete, a building, or any other obstruction, it adapts and grows around that obstruction.
+If a tree's growth is blocked by concrete, a building, or any other obstruction, it adapts and grows around it.

-As humans, we tend to question why bad things happen.
-We give up when things get hard.
-Life is going to keep presenting situations you don't like.
-You can either moan about your misfortune and complain about what you are being asked to do or you can accept the situation and find a way through the adversity.
+As humans, we tend to question why bad things happen and give up when things get hard.
+Life will continue to present situations you don't like.
+You can either moan about your misfortune and complain about what you are being asked to do or accept the situation and find a way through the adversity.

 You can have faith in yourself and the universe.
-The faith that tells you to have strength, keep looking, and eventually, you will find what you need.
+The faith that tells you to have strength keeps looking, and eventually, you will find what you need.
 You can grow.

 Lesson #3: Staying Focused

 Here is where the death-smiles quote can be interpreted based on the movie from which it originated.
-Maximus had a mission.
-He wanted to avenge the death of his good friend, Marcus Aurelius.
+Maximus had a mission: to avenge the death of his good friend, Marcus Aurelius.

 His path to this was filled with both danger and heartache.
 He was cast from the area where he served and returned home only to find his wife and children had been killed.
 He was then captured and forced into slavery.

 He became a gladiator and perfected his skill, believing that one day he would earn his freedom and be able to accomplish his mission.
-He eventually came face-to-face with the killer of Marcus and, knowing he would lose, the adversary wounded Maximus, a wound that was fatal.
+He eventually came face-to-face with the killer of Marcus and, knowing he would lose, the adversary wounded Maximus, a fatal wound.

-Maximus could have given up and simply died but he covered his wound with his armor and fought.
-When he finally succumbed to his wound, he was able to say he had not given up and had done his best to succeed.
+Maximus could have given up and simply died, but he covered his wound with his armor and fought.
+When he finally succumbed to his wound, he could say he had not given up and had done his best to succeed.
 He was able to meet death's smile with one of his own.

 Staying focused does not mean you have to put everything else aside.
-It means simply that you keep your ultimate goal in mind.
-You do what you can to take advantage of whatever situation you are in, having faith that the knowledge you gain will move you forward.
+It simply means keeping your ultimate goal in mind.
+You do what you can to take advantage of your situation, having faith that the knowledge you gain will move you forward.

 Practicing mindfulness can help you learn to maintain focus.
 It can also help you to stop and experience the current situation fully.
-This gives you the chance to see how you can use the situation to move you closer to your ultimate goal.
+This allows you to see how to use the situation to move you closer to your ultimate goal.
 Not giving up is essential in every aspect of life.
 If you give up, you will never get where you want to go.

 Final Thoughts on the Quote Death Smiles at Us All

-You can't prevent adversity.
-You actually shouldn't even try to because it is during those bad times that we find our strength and grow.
+You can't prevent adversity, and you shouldn't even try to because it is during those bad times that we find our strength and grow.
 This doesn't mean you shouldn't grieve a loss.
 It only means you shouldn't allow that grief to take control and blind you to the path to happiness.

-When adversity occurs, remind yourself of the caged bird singing and ask how you can take advantage of the newer opportunities the current situation presents.
-There is always something positive you can find, even in the worst of situations.
+When adversity occurs, remind yourself of the caged bird singing and ask how to take advantage of the current opportunities.
+Even in the worst situations, there is always something positive you can find.
 Lastly, examine your view of death.

-You will do well in following the path of many cultures in the world.
-View it not as something you need to fear or fight against.
-It is a battle you can't win.
-Think of it as a time to finally reap the rewards of a life that has seen growth and left an impact on the world.
+You will do well following the path of many cultures in the world.
+View it not as something you need to fear or fight against—it is a battle you can't win.
+Think of it as a time to finally reap the rewards of a life that has grown and impacted the world.

 And if you want more eye-opening quotes, be sure to check out these blog posts: